lauraminter/seattle-kids/README.md

 Enrollment at schools near dense UCVs did not see consistent rise or fall in enrollment.
 Upon examination this may be the result of splitting of the UCV across multiple schools as well as adjustments to school attendance boundaries.
 The overall impact of UCVs on schools remains difficult to quantify due to moving boundaries.

+Density varies wildly across the various UCVs.
+The differences in how the boundaries of the UCVs are defined makes density a complex variable to use.
+For exampl,e Upper Queen Anne is the second densest UCV despite being one of the least urban areas.
+Thus, density will not be a good variable for modeling.

 ## Modeling

-Target model: linear regression relating enrollment data to the child population data.
+Planned model: linear regression relating enrollment data to the child population data.

 In order to model annual enrollment, yearly population estimates were obtained by interpolating between census years.
 While this is certainly not an exact value for the true population it provides a reasonable estimate for years in between the decennial census data.
 Population lags will be considered to account for typical delays of 5, 10 and 15 years between birth and enrollment in elementary, middle, and high school, respectively.
 Alternatively, data from the American Community Survey could be used but would require aggregating census tract data to arrive at UCV-level population.